Lhoole/team_profile_generator/README.md

   ## Usage

-  Use "NPM I" to install the required packages, then run "npm start" to run the program.
+  Use "NPM I" to install the required packages, then run "node index.js" to run the program.
 Follow the prompts to create the page.

   ![Screenshot](/lib/Screenshot.png)